 The Office of the General Treasurer was established under the Rhode Island Constitution as one of the five general State Officers elected by the voters.
-As custodian of State funds, the General Treasurer has responsibility for the safe and prudent management of the State’s finance.
+As custodian of State funds, the General Treasurer has responsibility for the safe and prudent management of the State’s finances.

 The Rhode Island Treasury works to strengthen our state’s financial and economic foundation through programs and initiatives which include: